About the Conference

 Why Navrachana University ?

 Anchored in the university’s KHOJ initiative on Urban and Rural Resilience, the conference aims to provide a platform for shared inquiry and innovation across domains.
 Khoj is a unique initiative that attempts to identify solutions to problems related to society with an interdisciplinary perspective.
 Navrachana University has five Schools – Environmental Architecture and Design, Business and Law, Liberal Studies and Education, Engineering and Technology and Science.
 We are uniquely positioned boutique University with a close-knit interdisciplinary association between the five Schools that becomes an important pillar for execution of such initiatives as KHOJ whose implementation is across disciplines.
 What makes this conference distinctive is its deeply interdisciplinary nature which is also a reflection of the University ethos.
 The dialogue will span across Urban Planning and Design, Landscape Architecture, Public Health, Economics, Environmental Sciences, Technology, Education, Policy Studies, and Psychological Preparedness.
-Know more...
+To Know more...

 CONFERENCE THEMES